hackclub/putting-the-you-in-cpu/README.md

 	<img src='https://doggo.ninja/XBMA41.png' width='500' />
 </p>

 Round-robin scheduling with this basic timeslice calculation is close to what most computers do nowadays.
 It's still a bit naive; most operating systems tend to have more complex schedulers which take process priorities and deadlines into account.
-Since 2007, Linux has used a scheduler called "Completely Fair Scheduler."
+Since 2007, Linux has used a scheduler called [Completely Fair Scheduler](https://docs.kernel.org/scheduler/sched-design-CFS.html).
 CFS does a bunch of very fancy computer science things to prioritize tasks and divvy up CPU time.

 Every time the OS preempts a process it needs to load the new program's saved execution context, including its memory environment.
 This is accomplished by telling the CPU to use a different *page table*, the mapping from "virtual" to physical addresses.
-This is also the system that prevents programs from accessing each other's memory; we'll figure it out in-depth in part 5 of this article.
+This is also the system that prevents programs from accessing each other's memory; we'll go down this rabbit hole in parts 5 and 6 of this article.

 ### Note #1: Kernel Preemptability

 So far, we've been only talking about the preemption and scheduling of userland processes.
 Kernel code might make programs feel laggy if it took too long handling a syscall or executing driver code.

-Modern kernels, including the Linux kernel, are preemptive.
+Modern kernels, including Linux, are [preemptive kernels](https://en.wikipedia.org/wiki/Kernel_preemption).
 This means they're programmed in a way that allows kernel code itself to be interrupted and scheduled just like userland processes.

 This isn't very important to know about unless you're writing a kernel or something, but basically every article I've read has mentioned it so I thought I would too!
 Extra knowledge is rarely a bad thing.